gcoan/HomeAssistant-OctopusEnergy/_docs/setup/energy_dashboard.md

 Do be aware that as you are not directly capturing the smart meter readings in Home Assistant the consumption does not include the standing charge and there will always be a small measurement difference from what Octopus energy say you have used, but in practice the difference is likely to be quite small.

-1. Create a utility meter that resets daily to store the consumption sensor information in, e.g. called `Grid Import Today`
+The energy dashboard can accept sensors that either track today's usage or total for all time usage.
+Its recommended that 'total' sensors are used as this gets around problems with 'today' sensors not precisely resetting at midnight and causing big spikes in the dashboard data.

-2. The utility meter should point to the sensor that is measuring your grid import. e.g. for a Hildebrand Glow it could be `sensor.smart_meter_electricity_energy_import`; a Shelly EM will be `sensor.<EM channel name>_energy_total`; for a GivEnergy inverter using the GivTCP integration it will be `sensor.givtcp_XXyywwXnnn_import_energy_today_kwh`
+1. Identify a sensor that is measuring your grid import. e.g. for a Hildebrand Glow it could be `sensor.smart_meter_electricity_energy_import`; a Shelly EM will be `sensor.<EM channel name>_energy_total`; for a GivEnergy inverter using the GivTCP integration it will be `sensor.givtcp_XXyywwXnnn_import_energy_total_kwh`
-3. Then add the consumption information to the Energy dashboard as per the steps for Octopus Home Mini above.
-For step 3, `consumed energy`, you want the utility meter you have just created above, e.g. `sensor.grid_import_today` and for step 4, choose `Use an entity with current price` and the entity is `sensor.octopus_energy_electricity_{{METER_SERIAL_NUMBER}}_{{MPAN_NUMBER}}_current_rate`
+2. Then add the consumption information to the Energy dashboard in a similar way to the steps for Octopus Home Mini above, but for step 3, `consumed energy`, you want the existing import sensor you have identified, and for step 4, choose `Use an entity with current price` and the entity is `sensor.octopus_energy_electricity_{{METER_SERIAL_NUMBER}}_{{MPAN_NUMBER}}_current_rate`

 ### For Gas